sda98/scRNA-seq-ulcerative-colitis/README.md

 ### 1. Download and Prepare Data
 See **Data Download & Preparation** section above.

-### 2.Downoload or Copy this Repository and Run Pipeline Sequentially
+### 2. Downoload or Copy this Repository and Run Pipeline Sequentially
 ```r
 # Set working directory to project root
 setwd("/path/to/UC_scRNAseq_analysis")